arruda/Early-Filtering-Gnosis-Setup/README.md

-# Generating new MPS version
+# Generating new Gnosis version

 To create the tags for all services containers and git repositories, follow the next steps: